-- (a) computation shall start on the day following the day on which the relevant event occurred: in the case of service of a document, the relevant event shall be the receipt of that document in accordance with Chapter 2; - (b) when a period is expressed as one year or a certain number of years, it shall expire in the relevant subsequent year in the month having the same name and on the day having the same number as the month and the day on which the said event occurred.
+- (a) computation shall start on the day following the day on which the relevant event occurred; in the case of service of a document, the relevant event shall be the receipt of that document in accordance with Part 5, Chapter 2; - (b) when a period is expressed as one year or a certain number of years, it shall expire in the relevant subsequent year in the month having the same name and on the day having the same number as the month and the day on which the said event occurred.
 If the relevant subsequent month has no day with the same number, the period shall expire on the last day of that month; - (c) when a period is expressed as one month or a certain number of months, it shall expire in the relevant subsequent month on the day which has the same number as the day on which the said event occurred.
-If the relevant subsequent month has no day with the same number, the period shall expire on the last day of that month; - (d) when a period is expressed as one week or a certain number of weeks, it shall expire in the relevant subsequent week on the day having the same name as the day on which the said event occurred: - (e) day shall mean a calendar day unless expressed as a working day 🛓 - (f) calendar days shall include official holidays of the Contracting Member State in which the division or section of the central division concerned or the Court of Appeal is located, Sundays and Sundays; - (g) working days shall not include official holidays of the contracting Contracting Member State in which the division or section of the central division concerned or the Court of Appeal is located, Sundays and Saturdays. - (h) periods shall not be suspended during the judicial vacations.
+If the relevant subsequent month has no day with the same number, the period shall expire on the last day of that month; - (d) when a period is expressed as one week or a certain number of weeks, it shall expire in the relevant subsequent week on the day having the same name as the day on which the said event occurred; - (e) day shall mean a calendar day unless expressed as a working day; - (f) calendar days shall include official holidays of the Contracting Member State in which the division or the seat of the central division or its section concerned or the Court of Appeal is located, Saturdays and Sundays; - (g) working days shall not include official holidays of the Contracting Member State in which the division or the seat of the central division or its section concerned or the Court of Appeal is located, Saturdays and Sundays; - (h) periods shall not be suspended during the judicial vacations.